stefanhansatos/gitpitch-template/what/PITCHME.md

 - The binary structure consists of two parts |
     - one represents information |
     - one represents relevance or interest |
-- A double stranded line of bits or <br> a binary tree with a subtree and a leaf |
+- I.e. a double stranded line of bits or <br> a binary tree with a subtree and a leaf |